andrew/ultimate-awesome/README.md

 - [personal-awesome-list](https://github.com/kalbir/personal-awesome-list) - To help find that great article I wanted to share with you.
 - [awesome-sonic](https://github.com/Kazhnuz/awesome-sonic) - An awesome-inspired list of Sonic fan-created contents.
 - [awesome-msa](https://github.com/kennethanceyer/awesome-msa) - Awesome list of MSA.
+- [awesome-physical-ai](https://github.com/keon/awesome-physical-ai) - A curated list of academic papers and resources on Physical AI — focusing on Vision-Language-Action (VLA) models, world models, embodied ai, and robotic foundation models.
 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.
 - [awesome-face-related-list](https://github.com/kingsj0405/awesome-face-related-list) - A list of things I've used myself and found to be robust and useful.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.